Policies

 Due dates and late assignments

-As for missing an exam date, I expect advance notice.
 Emergencies dealt with case-by-case.
 Note: Class schedule and assignments may be revised during the course of the term as needed.

 Expectations

 I will justify my lecture and reading material, assignments, etc., by showing its relevance to the overall course objectives.
-I will provide a safe environment for discussion of ideas, try to make you think, impart personal experiences relevant to course material, and be generally accessible, approachable, and clear and precise about course expectations.
+I strive to provide a safe space for discussion of ideas, try to make you think, impart personal experiences relevant to course material, and be generally accessible, approachable, and clear and precise about course expectations.
 Disparaging of individuals or groups is not okay.
 Disruptions to the class that distract from course goals or violate the student conduct code could lead to removal from class or a report filed with the Student Affairs Office.
 Check any personal agendas that might fit the above scenario at the door (link to student conduct code).

-In turn I expect students will do their own work, use or develop critical thinking skills and be able to express them on paper or in class discussion, speak up when unclear or in disagreement on a concept, and either exhibit college-level writing skills or seek help to improve them.
+In turn I expect students will do their own work, use or develop critical thinking skills and be able to express them on paper or in class discussion, let me know when unclear or in disagreement on a concept, and either exhibit college-level writing skills or seek help to improve them.
 Discussion in class will focus on ideas—we can debate people’s ideas in a respectful way, but personal attacks on people will not be tolerated.
 Students will show respect to each other in class.
 That is the minimum required for a safe learning environment.

 Disabilities and Accommodations